lua-rocks/luapi/README.md

 **Example**:
-Generate all documentation from the root directory
+Generate all documentation from the root directory:

     local scriptum = require("scriptum")
     scriptum.start()

 For non Love2D use make sure you give the absolute path to the source root, and make sure the output folder 'scriptum' in this example already exists in the source path, such as:

     local scriptum = require("scriptum")
     engine.scriptum.start("C:/Users/me/Desktop/codebase", "scriptum")